wilsonwangdev/frontend-tools-explorer/scripts/README.md

 - Runs all the individual commands from the CI workflow:
   - Installing dependencies
-  - Checking formatting with Biome
+  - Checking formatting with Oxfmt
   - Running JavaScript/TypeScript linting
   - Running Markdown linting
   - Running all linting checks at once